Adolf Borchers: Eastern Front

+In early January 1943, IV.
+Gruppe was based at an airfield named Isotscha, a makeshift airfield built on a frozen lake lokated approximately 50 km west of Velikiye Luki.
+In February, the Gruppe converted from the Bf 109 F-2 to the Focke-Wulf Fw 190 A-4.
+In that combat area, Army Group Centre had launched Operation Büffel, a series of retreats eliminating the Rzhev salient.
+For 78 aerial victories, Borchers was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 22 November.
+He received the award together with fellow JG 51 pilot Joachim Brendel.

 Group commander

 On 10 June 1944, I. Gruppe was ordered to an airfield named Peloniczna near Lviv.
 Seven days later, they were moved to Serpneve.
-On 11 June, Borchers was appointed Gruppenkommandeur (group commander) of I. Gruppe of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) replacing Hauptmann Johannes Wiese who had been injured in combat on 19 May 1944.
+On 11 June, Borchers was appointed Gruppenkommandeur (group commander) of I. Gruppe of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) replacing Hauptmann Johannes Wiese.
+Wiese had been injured on 22 February.
+Intermittently, the Gruppe had been led by Oberleutnant Paul-Heinrich Dähne.
 Command of 11.
 Staffel of JG 51 was then passed to Oberleutnant Horst Walther.
 On 22 June, Soviet forces launched Operation Bagration, attacking Army Group Centre in Byelorussia, with the objective of encircling and destroying its main component armies.
 On 24 June, the Gruppe transferred to Galați and again to Peloniczna.
 Borchers claimed his 100 aerial victory on 24 July 1944.
 He was the 86th Luftwaffe pilot to achieve the century mark.
 The Gruppe reached Grabowiec in eastern Poland on 27 July and Kraków on 1 August.
 On 12 August they were again relocated and moved to Mzurowa.

 His 118th victory claimed on 2 September 1944, is also noted for claiming JG 52 10,000th aerial victory.
+On 19 September, Borchers made an emergency landing in his Bf 109 G-6 near Tarnów, in an area approximately 70 km east of Kraków.
 Borchers was given command to III.
 Gruppe of JG 52 on 1 February 1945.
 He succeeded Hauptmann Wilhelm Batz who was transferred to take command of II.
 Gruppe of JG 52.
 Command of I. Gruppe of JG 52 was passed to Hauptmann Erich Hartmann.
-Together with his comrades he surrendered to U.S. force only to be turned over to Soviet forces.
+Together with his comrades he surrendered to U.S. forces only to be turned over to Soviet forces.

-After World War II he and his wife, Christl Cranz, founded a Ski school which she led until 1987.
+Later life

+After World War II, Borchers was released from Soviet captivity in 1950.
+He then traveled to Steibis, part of Oberstaufen in Oberallgäu, Bavaria.
+There, he was reunited with his wife Christl Cranz, a former German alpine ski racer whom he had married in 1943.
+The marriage produced three children.
+In 1947, Cranz had founded a Ski school for children, which the two then jointly operated.
+Borchers died on 9 February 1996 in Oberstaufen.